-- (I) Other programs offered by the utility under rule 4412 must be intended to reach lowincome households that do not substantially benefit from the provisions of the low-income program.
-Such programs may take the form of discount rates, tiered discount rates or other direct bill relief methods where the low-income household benefitting from the program is granted a reasonable preference in tariffed rates assessed to all residential utility customers. - (i) Energy efficiency and weatherization. - (I) The utility shall provide all program participants with information on energy efficiency programs offered by the utility or other entities and existing weatherization programs offered by the state of Colorado or other entities. - (II) The utility shall provide the Colorado Energy Office with the name and service address of participant households for which annual natural gas usage exceeds 600 Therms annually. - (j) Stakeholder engagement.
+- (II) The utility shall provide the Colorado Energy Office with the name and service address of participant households for which annual natural gas usage exceeds 600 Therms annually. - (j) Stakeholder engagement.
 A utility shall conduct annual meetings with low-income stakeholders for the purpose of seeking solutions to issues of mutual concern and aligning program practices with the needs of customers and other stakeholders. - (k) Program evaluation.
 A triennial evaluation of the program provisions under rule 4412 beginning in 2019 shall be undertaken in order to review best practices in similar low income assistance programs in existence in other regulatory jurisdictions, as well as evaluate operation of each utility's program for effectiveness in achieving optimum support being provided to low income participants.
-The evaluation shall also recommend modifications if available that improve the delivery of benefits to participants and increase the efficiency and effectiveness of each program as they exist at the point of evaluation. - (I) Procurement of the third-party vendor that will perform the evaluation will be undertaken by the Colorado Energy Office under the requirements set forth by the Commission in the most current miscellaneous proceeding opened by the Commission to receive the annual reports required under rule 4412.
-The third party vendor CEO shall seek the involvement of interested stakeholders including, but not limited to, Commission staff, all Commission regulated electric and gas utilities, LEAP, the Office of Consumer Counsel, the Colorado Energy Office, and Energy Outreach Colorado in the design of review the requirements regarding study focus and final reporting. - (II) Selection Approval of the third-party vendor shall be the responsibility of the Commission.
+The evaluation shall also recommend modifications if available that improve the delivery of benefits to participants and increase the efficiency and effectiveness of each program as they exist at the point of evaluation. - (I) Procurement of the third-party vendor that will perform the evaluation will be undertaken by the Colorado Energy Office.
+The CEO shall seek the involvement of interested stakeholders including, but not limited to, Commission staff, all Commission regulated electric and gas utilities, LEAP, the Office of Consumer Counsel, and Energy Outreach Colorado in the design of the requirements regarding study focus and final reporting. - (II) Approval of the third-party vendor shall be the responsibility of the Commission.
 The CEO shall file with the Commission in the most recent annual report proceeding, a request for approval of the contract of the vendor selected.
-The Commission shall review and act on the request within 30 days. - (III) \$00.0013 per customer per month shall be set aside by the utility starting in the 2016-2017 program year in order to cover the cost of the program evaluation described in paragraph 4412(k). - (IV) The dollars resulting from the \$0.0013 charge shall be recovered as a program cost under subparagraph 4412(g)(III).
+The Commission shall review and act on the request within 30 days. - (III) \$00.0013 per customer per month shall be set aside by the utility starting in the 2016-2017 program year in order to cover the cost of the program evaluation described in paragraph 4412(k). - (IV) The dollars resulting from the \$00.0013 charge shall be recovered as a program cost under subparagraph 4412(g)(III). - (V) The evaluation will be filed by Commission staff in the most recent miscellaneous proceeding for annual low income filings. - (VI) Staff and the CEO will assess the individual utilities' deferred balances set aside for the program evaluation starting in 2019 at the conclusion of the third program year and each three years thereafter and will determine the amounts each utility is to remit to the third party evaluator based on the contractual terms approved by the Commission for the evaluation. - [c](III) Maximum impact on non-participant. - (A) The utility shall quantify the anticipated impact of its program on non-participants, for each phase identified in subparagraph 4412(c)(II)(B), as required by § 40 3 106(d)(III), C.R.S.